mongodb/docs/source/includes/api/list-tables/custom-roles.rst

      - array
      - Contains information on where the action is granted.
-Each object in the array either indicates a database and collection on which the the action is granted, or indicates that the action is granted on the :manual:`cluster resource
+Each object in the array either indicates a database and collection on which the action is granted, or indicates that the action is granted on the :manual:`cluster resource
        </reference/resource-document/#cluster-resource>`.